The Miami Five

 UK Visa campaign

 Since their release the men have visited several European countries including France, Spain, Portugal, Norway, Russian and Sweden, plus South Africa, Namibia, Angola, Venezuela, Nicaragua, El Salvador and Ecuador.
 However, the British government refused them a visa to visit the UK.
-The Cuba Solidarity Campaign was involved in a legal appeal against this decision which saw resulted in the court overruling the government decision and has opened the door for the Miami Five to visit Britain in July 2016.
+The Cuba Solidarity Campaign was involved in a legal appeal against this decision which saw resulted in the court overruling the government decision and opened the door for two of the Miami Five to visit the UK in July 2016.